M-Ndanu/apt3010ua_sentiment_analysis/README.md

 # Kenyan News Sentiment Analysis

 A machine learning application for sentiment analysis of Kenyan news headlines.
-The project classifies headlines into **positive**, **neutral**, or **negative** sentiment using NLP and a supervised classifier, served through a FastAPI backend with a small React demo frontend.
+The project classifies headlines into **positive**, **neutral**, or **negative** sentiment using NLP and a supervised classifier, served through a FastAPI backend with a small React demonstration frontend.

 ---